gangelop/dotfiles/README.md

 My various dotfiles

+These files are licensed under the open-source MIT license. tl;dr: do whatever you want but don't sue me. :)

 ## Extra stuff, not in the public repo.

 Extra stuff that can or should be out of the public repository, can be